putto11262002/expense-tracker/README.md

 - `api_docker_image*`: Represents the URL of the Docker image for the API web service.
 (Obtained from the next section)

+- `api_autoscale_settings`: Settings for the API EC2 instance auto scaling group.

 **Building API docker image**

 Provisioning the EC2 instance required the url to the docker image that will be deploy to it.
-To obtain the docker image URL, build the docker image with the target flatform linux/amd64 and push the built image to an container repostiory.
+To obtain the docker image URL, build the docker image with the target flatform linux/amd64 and push the built image to a container repostiory.

 **Provision Infrastructure**